paulhibbitts/published-markdown-files/scratch.md

 ## ⚡ Power Tip: URL Parameters (15-18 min)

 ### The Secret Shortcut
-Instead of using the Web Page Builder every time, **edit URL parameters directly**!
+Instead of using the Web Page Builder every time, you can also **edit URL parameters directly**!

 ### Example URL Breakdown
 ```